SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/DI4R_iRODS.md

 - *di4r2016-3.novalocal* is the short cut for the gridFTP server, (inspect mapping in /etc/hosts)
 - *aliceZone/home/<username>/GridFTPColl/* is the iRODS path, where `<username>` is replaced with your username.

+We created an event hook.
+All data under the collection public will be labeled with a PID and replicated to the other iRODS server upon deposition.
+Event hooks work like normal rules, but the rule engine executes them automatically, e.g. upon creation of a document or upon put.

 Check with

 ```